atom/atom/docs/creating-a-theme.md

 2. Clone the forked repository to the local filesystem
 3. Open a terminal in the forked theme's directory
-4. Open your new theme in a Dev Mode Atom window run `atom --dev .` in the terminal or use the _View > Developer > Open in Dev Mode_ menu)
+4. Open your new theme in a Dev Mode Atom window run `atom --dev .` in the terminal or use the _View > Developer > Open in Dev Mode_ menu
 5. Change the name of the theme in the theme's `package.json` file
+6. Name your theme with a `-ui` suffix. i.e. `super-white-ui`
-6. Run `apm link` to symlink your repository to `~/.atom/packages`
+7. Run `apm link` to symlink your repository to `~/.atom/packages`
-7. Reload Atom using `cmd-alt-ctrl-L`
+8. Reload Atom using `cmd-alt-ctrl-L`
-8. Enable the theme via _UI Theme_ drop-down in the _Themes_ section of the settings view
+9. Enable the theme via _UI Theme_ drop-down in the _Themes_ section of the settings view
-9. Make changes!
+10. Make changes!
 Since you opened the theme in a Dev Mode window, changes will be instantly reflected in the editor without having to reload.

 ## Development workflow